Master Commandant Andrew Sterett Chronological History

 June 2 – In command of ENTERPRISE, Lt.
 Andrew Sterett sails from Hampton Roads for the Straits of Gibraltar.
 ENTERPRISE is part the Mediterranean Squadron led by Commodore Richard Dale, which is authorized under the Peace Establishment Act of 1801 that orders a massive naval demobilization.

 June 29 – After experiencing a strong transatlantic passage, ENTERPRISE with Lt.
 Andrew Sterett in command creeps into Gibraltar Bay.
-Commodore Dale learns that Tripoli has declared war on the United States six weeks earlier.
+Commodore Richard Dale, who is in command of the Mediterranean Squadron, learns that Tripoli has declared war on the United States six weeks earlier.

 August 1 – Lt.
 Andrew Sterett in command of ENTERPRISE defeats the Tripolitan corsair during the Barbary Wars.
 Congress votes to bestow to Sterett a commemorative sword and to give extra pay to his men.